WatForm/dashplus/app/src/main/java/ca/uwaterloo/watform/dashast/README.md

 All others are subclasses of either ASTNode or DashExpr (which is a subclass of ASTNote).

-DashExpr is a subclass of AlloyExpr.
-It provides a wrapper for printing method expressions of DashFrom, DashDo, etc.  Class contains no additional state over AlloyExpr.
+DashExpr provides a wrapper for printing method expressions of DashFrom, DashDo, etc.

 DashRef is a subclass of AlloyExpr that represents expressions such as:
 Root/A/B[exp1,exp2]/v1